Normal families of holomorphic mappings between complex Finsler manifolds: Applications of Theorem

-These are immediate from Theorem \ref{D}, \ref{E}.
-The following consequences of Theorem \ref{E} is of particular interest. \begin{corollary} $\mathbb{C}^n$ cannot be equipped with a strongly pseudoconvex complex Finsler metric whose holomorphic sectional curvature is bounded above by a negative constant $-K_1<0$. \end{corollary}
+These are immediate from Theorems \ref{D}, \ref{E}.
+The following consequences of Theorem \ref{E} is of particular interest. \begin{corollary} $\mathbb{C}^n$ cannot be equipped with a complex Finsler metric whose holomorphic sectional curvature is bounded above by a negative constant $-K_0<0$. \end{corollary}

-Combing Corollary \ref{tight} and Theorem \cite[p.
-211, Thoerem F]{WHS}, we get the following result. \begin{theorem} If a domain $E$ in $\mathbb{C}^n$ can be given a complete strongly negatively curved and strongly pseudoconvex complex Finsler metric, then it is a domain of holomorphy. \end{theorem}
+Combing Corollary \ref{tight} and Theorem \ref{Wu-6}, we get the following result. \begin{theorem} If a domain $E$ in $\mathbb{C}^n$ can be given a complete strongly negatively curved complex Finsler metric, then it is a domain of holomorphy. \end{theorem}